Wok vs Frying Pan: What Is the Difference

 Traditionally made from thin and lightweight materials (today’s best wok options are made from carbon steel), a long handle keeps hands and arms away from heat and spitting oils.

-You can get a flat-bottom Wok to work on traditional Western appliances like an electric stove or induction stoves.
+You can get a flat-bottom Wok to work on traditional Western appliances like electric stoves or induction stoves.
 Many of them are excellent and share a lot of the same other benefits that woks bring to the table.

 More on that in just a moment, though.

-These cooking tools are super light, have fantastic heat retention, are almost foolishly versatile, and are the only cooking tool out there that can produce the legendary Wok Hay (breath of the wok) that imparts unique flavors to things you cook quickly in it.
+These cookers are super light, have fantastic heat retention, are almost foolishly versatile, and are the only cooking tool out there that can produce the legendary Wok Hay (breath of the wok) that imparts unique flavors to things you cook quickly in it.

 Frying pans are maybe the most universally used pan in Western kitchens – and for good reason!

-Flat bottomed, with slightly sloping or flared outsides that are very short, these pans are designed to cook food quickly (but just not quite as quickly as you can with a wok).
+Flat-bottomed, with slightly sloping or flared outsides that are very short, these pans are designed for cooking food, like searing meats, quickly (but just not quite as quickly as you can with a wok).

-Frying pans can be used for searing, sautéing, and (if the walls are tall enough) some very shallow frying.
+Frying pans can be used for searing, sautéing, and (if the walls are tall enough) shallow frying, very shallow frying.
 You can use them to make everything from eggs to pasta and everything in between.

-It also helps that frying pans are available in different sizes.
+It also helps that a frying pan is available in different sizes.
 Tiny little frying pans (the kind you could cook a single egg in) have a place in kitchens just the same way that gigantic almost super frying pans do.

 The French in particular love to use frying pans and their culinary culture is a big part of why so many people see them as standard fare in Western kitchens today.